fionanealon/KPI/README.md

 # KPI - an investigation in an Jupyter Notebook
-AN investigation into the KPI dataset
+An investigation into the KPI dataset

 This repository contains primarily, a Jupyter Notebook with an investigation into dataset reflecting a real world phenomenom.